jsoma/storytelling-2015/class-09-10/README.md

 12. Uncheck "Include descriptive data element names"
 13. Click DOWNLOAD
 14. Oh my god you are finally done

+If there's anything in particular you want, feel

 ### Convert a Shapefile to GeoJSON